ANNetGPGPU/ANNetGPGPU/README.md

 template ANNGPGPU::SOMNetGPU<double, custom_functor<double> >::SOMNetGPU();
 // ..
 ```
-then we adapt the cmake build file and add the following lines:
+then we adapt the CMake build file and add the following lines:

 ```
 # here we pass the extension headers to the build system